sarahgabrielle/WDI_PROJECT_2/README.md

 ObsCouture

-### App purpose:
+### App concept:

-The purpose/idea of the app is to provide a platform for discovering and supporting unknown clothing designers to users (the wider public)
+The app concept is to give undiscovered designers a platform where they can connect with a global audience and showcase their designs from anywhere in the world at no cost.
+Users can browse designers/brands by categories and "favourite" a brand - which is then stored on the user's profile for future reference.

 ## Technologies used: